drew-marchione/workoutApp/README.md

 Welcome to Youfit!
 A simple web application that allows users to customize and create their own workouts!

-My name is Drew and I built this application to demonstrate my ability to learn new technologies.

 The application's tech stack is: HTML/CSS, Bootstrap, Ecmascript6, Aurelia, Python, Python Flask, SQL

 A quick walkthrough of how the website flows is below with a more in-depth technical explanation coming soon.